Parents with disabilities — eligibility of home-educated dependent children to be included in the benefit unit

-The Ontario Disability Support Program Act 1997 and its Regulations do not address the issue of school attendence of a recipient's dependent children.
-There is, however, a Policy Directive which addresses schooling and home schooling: Directive 2.2, Who Is Eligible: Dependent Children, which states that, "If a dependent child is receiving Board approved home schooling, the child is included in the benefit unit."
+The Ontario Disability Support Program Act 1997 and its Regulations do not address the issue of school attendance of a recipient’s dependent children.
+There is, however, a Policy Directive which addresses schooling and home schooling: Directive 2.2, Who Is Eligible: Dependent Children, which states that,

-- When your ODSP office asks for verification of homeschooling, you can ask if they will accept a letter from OFTP certifying your OFTP membership, which is what some Ontario Works offices have accepted.
+- When your ODSP office asks for verification of homeschooling, you can ask if they will accept a letter from OFTP certifying your OFTP membership, which is what some Ontario Works offices have accepted in the past.
 Obviously, you would need to be or become an OFTP member in order for OFTP to issue such a letter.

 - You can renounce having your child included in the benefit unit.
 This does not affect your own eligibility.